joeylockie/lockiemedia/README.md

 ## Data Management

 * **Backup**: You can back up all your data by clicking the "Download Backup" button on the dashboard.
 This will save a `.json` file containing all your information.
-* **Restore**: To restore from a backup, you would need to manually import the data using your browser's developer tools, as a restore feature has not yet been implemented.
+* **Restore**: A restore feature has not yet been implemented.
+To restore from a backup, you would need to manually import the data using your browser's developer tools.